40637323/sem/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior** -
 A clear and concise description of what you expected to happen.

-**Actual Behavior** -
-A clear and conise description of what was the acutal result to happen.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]